Project MEGSSS...in Rolla!

 Project MEGSSS (Mathematics Education for Gifted Secondary School Students) bridges the gap between elementary and high school mathematics for mathematically talented middle school students.

 Project MEGSSS offers a curriculum written specifically for these mathematically talented students who are identified by means of a nomination process and accepted solely on the basis of ability determined by test score results.
 Once accepted, coursework is available to MEGSSS-qualified students for up to 3 years.
-MEGSSS accepts nominations of rising 5th, 6th, 7th, and 8th grade students from educators and parents through the spring of each school year.
+MEGSSS accepts nominations of current 4th, 5th and 6th grade students from educators and parents through the spring of each school year.

 Parents are welcome to nominate their children (see link to the right).
 Once the nominations are made, information will be sent to you via email regarding the test details.
-Fee for the actual testing is $55 and two testing dates on April 15 or April 22 will be offered in Rolla.
-Students receiving subsidized meals will receive a partial testing waiver.
+The fee for the actual testing is $55 and two testing dates on April 21 or April 28 will be offered in Rolla.
+Students receiving subsidized meals at school will receive a partial testing waiver.

-Classes meet 3:30-6:30 on Thursday afternoons at Missouri S&T with study sessions available Monday – Wednesday from 3:30-5:00 p.m.
+Classes meet 3:30-6:30 on Thursday afternoons at Kaleidoscope Discovery Center with study sessions available Monday – Wednesday from 3:30-5:00 p.m.
 This opportunity is being offered through the Kaleidoscope Discovery Center here in Rolla.
 We are excited to be working with the Project MEGSSS team in St. Louis and our local education community.

 For additional information, please contact:

 Jenny Maples -Kaleidoscope Discovery Center; 573-201-4588 (cell); firstname.lastname@example.org

 Martina Baur – Kaleidoscope Discovery Center; 573-201-5189 (cell); email@example.com